vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 }
 ````

-The code above will test if loaded JPA Entities are transformed properly to Aggregate by asserting the state of the Restaurant and by asserting the behavior towards the Spring Data JPA Repository RestaurantRepository.
+The code above will test if loaded JPA Entities are transformed properly to Aggregate by asserting the state of the Restaurant and by asserting the behavior towards the Spring Data JPA Repository `RestaurantRepository`.

 This leads us to the following classes: